 August 25, 2014 -- Updated 1128 GMT (1928 HKT)

 They have stood quietly among us for centuries, often unnoticed.
 But now, some of England's historic statues have been given a voice.

 August 14, 2014 -- Updated 1324 GMT (2124 HKT)

-Usually, airstrikes, rebels seizing control of oil fields and refineries, plus a severe refugee crisis are a recipe for market panic.
+Usually, airstrikes, rebels seizing control of oil fields, plus a severe refugee crisis are a recipe for market panic.
 So why are Iraq oil prices stable?